AuricFox/flask_template/README.md

-# flask_template
+# Flask Template

 This is a template for starting web projects powered by flask.
+It provides basic navigation for the main pages, sub pages, and a side bar for related topics.

 ## Getting Started